markknol/hx-mathparser/README.md

 MathParser
 ==========

 Evaluates math expressions.
 Uses Haxe.
+I think it could be used in all platforms, no dependencies on haxe libs/OpenFl/Flambe.

 ### Examples